sjoerdev/sjoerdev.github.io/content/posts/cpp-for-cscharp.md

 **Things to remember about initialization:**

 - C++ gives more control over stack vs heap
+- C++ the new keyword is for heap allocation
-- C++ gives more control about when copy operations are used
+- C++ gives more control about when a copy is performed
+- C++ generally speaking curly brace initialization is best
+- C# always requires the new keyword for any object creation
-- C++ the semantics of the new keyword are completely different
+- C# most of the time reference types are on the heap but not always
-- C# decides for you most of the time if stack or heap is used
+- C# most of the time value types are on the stack but not always
-- C# always requires the new keyword for both structs and classes

 ## Public / Private